NeoGeographyToolkit/StereoPipeline/docs/sfs_usage.rst

         --tile-size 1024
     done

-(Optional manual interest point picking in the mapprojected images can happen here.
-Those should be saved using the output prefix expected below.)
+Optional manual interest point picking in the mapprojected images can happen here.
+Those should be saved using the output prefix expected below.
+Here mapprojection was used without ``--bundle-adjust-prefix``.
+Here it is not important that the mapprojected images are misaligned, as after match points are found these points will be projected back to camera pixel space.

 ::